-If you want to include data from an exchange we don’t support, airdrops, token splits or any other way you’ve acquired cryptocurrency you can use the “Custom Data” csv format to upload it into Taxoshi and include it as part of your calculation.
+If you want to include trading data from an exchange we don’t support, you can use the “Custom Data” csv format to upload it into Taxoshi and include it as part of your calculation.

 The format is pretty simple, but it’s important you get the the data format correct for each column to make sure everything is processed correctly.
 Here’s an example of the CSV format correctly filled out;

 Here’s a copy of the Custom Data csv file you can use as a template to input your own data.
 You should be able to edit this in any spreadsheet software you have on your computer.
 Just make sure when you save it, you export it as CSV again instead of the proprietary format of your software and that the dates don’t get reformatted by the software.

 The Columns Explained

 Let’s take a look at each column and look at what the expected data formats are.